A uniform lower bound on the norms of hyperplane projections of spherical polytopes

 \section{Acknowledgements}

-We are grateful to Zakhar Kabluchko for an extensive discussion concerning the probabilistic part of the paper, which led to the improvement in the quality of the results.
+We are grateful to Zakhar Kabluchko for an extensive discussion concerning the probabilistic part of the paper and to Simon Foucart for useful suggestions.
 We also thank Marin Varivoda for a help with a computer assisted computation, that resulted in a numerical bound presented in Remark \ref{3d2}.